-Location: 500 State Highway 14,6km from Whangarei on the North Island.
+Location: 500 State Highway 14, 6 km (3.7 mi) from Whangarei on the North Island.

 4. Whangarei Bird Recovery Centre

 On the subject of Whangarei, the Whangarei Bird Recovery Centre is next door to Kiwi North and may provide another opportunity to see kiwi birds.
 The Bird Recovery Centre is primarily a rehabilitation centre for injured birds, getting them fit for release back into the wild, so you will experience different bird viewings depending on which birds they have in recovery at the time.
 While seeing a kiwi isn’t a sure thing, it will be the closest encounter you can get in New Zealand.
-You might be lucky enough to meet the resident kiwi bird, Sparky, the one-legged kiwi who lives his life as an advocate for kiwi conservation after losing his leg and could not be released back into the wild.
+You might be lucky enough to meet the resident kiwi bird, Sparky, the one-legged kiwi who lives his life as an advocate for kiwi conservation after he lost his leg and could not be released back into the wild.

 5. Waipoua Forest

 The Waipoua Forest is an enchanting place giving the sense of experiencing New Zealand as it was before human migration to the islands.
 See the largest kauri trees of Tane Mahuta and Tane Mahuta Ngahere, otherwise known as the “Lord of the Forest” and the “Father of the Forest”.
 North Island brown kiwi are often spotted here after dark, whether it’s along the walking tracks of the Waipoua Forest or even crossing the road – so keep an eye out and be careful!